nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Add an employee

-   1. Prerequisites: List all employees using the `list e` command.
+   1. Prerequisites: The application should be empty.
+List all employees using the `list e` command.

    2. Test case: `employee n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 d/IT r/SWE ced/2024-10-09`<br>
       Expected: John Doe is added into the list